kmonad/kmonad/README.md

 # KMonad

+NOTE: The `refactor` branch is currently stable, and the suggested way to use `kmonad`.
+The only thing lacking is documentation.
+Once `refactor` is fully documented, `master` will be switched, but `refactor` should be considered as the recommended way to use `kmonad`.

 Welcome to KMonad!
 If you are currently running Linux and want to experiment with this new way of defining keyboard layouts, either:
 - Head over to [releases](https://github.com/david-janssen/kmonad/releases) for